Tacoma Rainiers Game Notes - vs. Round Rock

 Tacoma Rainiers News Release

-PITCHING MATCHUP - Round Rock RHP David Buchanan vs. Tacoma RHP Casey Lawrence (NR)
+PITCHING MATCHUP - Tacoma RHP Luis F. Castillo vs. Round Rock RHP Adrian Houser (NR)

 Today's Game Notes and Starting Lineups are attached.

-THE RAINIERS: won their season-opener 6-1 over Round Rock on Friday night, marking their fourth-straight Opening Day victory.
-Logan Evans started the game, allowing one run on six hits over 3.2 innings, walking one and striking out four in his Triple-A debut.
-Tyler Locklear clubbed a two-run home run in the second inning to put Tacoma up 2-0.
-Leo Rivas added to the lead in the fifth inning with a three-run blast to make it 5-1.
-Three of the Mariners Top-30 prospects followed with their first Triple-A hits, as Cole Young, Harry Ford and Ben Williamson each hit singled to tack on another run and extend the lead to 6-1.
-Blas Castano spun 3.1 innings of shutout baseball, allowing just one hit while walking two and striking one out.
-Will Klein finished the game, striking out a pair in the ninth inning.
+THAT'S TWO THUS FAR, SHOOTER: The Rainiers moved to 2-0 with their victory over Round Rock on Saturday...it marks their first 2-0 start since 2016 and their third 2-0 start since 2005...
+The Rainiers have struck out only 12 times through the first two games of the season, which is tied for the second-fewest in the Rainiers first two games in at least 20 years...the two runs allowed are tied for the fewest allowed by the team in their first two games since 2005, matching the two runs allowed in the first two games by the 2010 Rainiers...the Rainiers have not started 3-0 since they got off to a 4-0 start in 2006.

-OPENING DAY TIDBITS : The Rainiers with their win yesterday won their fourth-straight Opening Day game...Logan Evans allowed just one run in the start, extending a streak of Rainiers Opening Day starters allowing three-or-fewer runs to 11 consecutive years... the 10 hits yesterday marked the fourth time in six Opening Days the Rainiers collected at least 10 hits...also was just the third time in the last 11 Opening Days the Rainiers hit multiple home runs in the season-opener.
+BULLPEN BRINGING IT: Rainiers relievers have yet to allow a run through the season's first two games, one of three Triple-A bullpens that have yet to give up a run...the three hits allowed by the Rainiers bullpen are also tied for the fewest in Triple-A among teams that have played two games...it marks the fourth time since 2005 that the bullpen did not allow a run in the team's first two games.

-CASEY AT THE MOUND : Casey Lawrence will make his season debut tonight...Law- rence spent all of 2024 with the Rainiers, going 11-11 with a 5.95 ERA in a career-high 29 start...his 165.0 innings pitched are the second-most in a season in his career (that dates back to 2010)...he won double-digit games in a season for just the third time in his career, and the first time since 2015.
+OPENING DAY TIDBITS: The Rainiers with their win on Friday won their fourth-straight Opening Day game...Logan Evans allowed just one run in the start, extending a streak of Rainiers Opening Day starters allowing three-or-fewer runs to 11 consecutive years... the 10 hits yesterday marked the fourth time in six Opening Days the Rainiers collected at least 10 hits...also was just the third time in the last 11 Opening Days the Rainiers hit multiple home runs in the season-opener.

 GOT ANY PLANS THIS SUMMER?: The Rainiers will play their second of 81 home games tonight, up from the usual 75 games as the six-game series in Sacramento from June 10-15 has been shifted from Sacramento to Tacoma as Sutter Health Park also plays host to the Athletics this season...the Rainiers, who broke their single-season attendance records each of the last two seasons, and cracked 400,000 fans for the first time in 2024 will have six more games to break that record for a third straight season.

-MARINERS UPDATE: The Mariners dropped their second game of the season, 7-0 to the Athletics on Friday.
-Luis Castillo took the loss, allowing two runs in 5.0 innings of work, striking out four.
-The Mariners were held to five singles in the loss.
+MARINERS UPDATE: The Mariners dropped to the Athletics 4-2 on Saturday night...Jorge Polanco went 1-for-4 with an RBI...Bryce Miller allowed three runs in 5.2 innings, striking out four, taking the loss.

 • Discuss this story on the Pacific Coast League message board...